 The Fantastic Fan can move air both ways, so you can purge hot, stale air from inside your RV or draw in cooler air from outside as the temperatures drop in the evening.

-You can also use a Fantastic Fan to achieve the “wind tunnel” method of keeping your camper cool that I detail in the next section.
+You can also use a Fantastic Fan to achieve the “wind tunnel” method of keeping your camper cool, which I detail in the next section.

 Consider installing RV vent covers over them no matter what type of roof vents you have.
 These products help reduce heat penetration by creating shade and by allowing you to keep the vents open for fresh air, even when it’s raining.